charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 This will move all container specific data to the snap version and clean up the unused Debian packages.
 You should also check out the [notes for using LXD with conjure-up][conjure-lxd].

+You can now proceed using the main installer.
+Follow the [install instructions][quickstart] and choose `localhost`  in the `CHOOSE A CLOUD` step.

 ## Ubuntu Server

  1. Install **LXD**